Bob Baffert: Controversies

 Baffert has been a subject of controversy due to multiple horses in his stables having failed drug tests.
 In raw numbers, most medication violations were for exceeding allowable levels on race days of various medications that are legal to be used for certain therapeutic purposes.
 However, his pattern of routinely challenging most sanctions, usually agreeing to accept fines but vigorously fighting suspensions, led critics such as owner and racing reform advocate Barry Irwin to state, "He's Mr. Teflon."
-His supporters argue that it is Baffert's style and personality that have made him a target.
+His supporters argue that Baffert's style and personality have made him a target.
 Longtime client Mike Pegram explained, "Anybody who walks with that swagger, people are going to love him or hate him…he's a wiseass and irreverent."
 Former client Kaleem Shah said, "He will rub people the wrong way by speaking his mind, sometimes he needs to hit the mute button."

-His first suspension was in 1977 for misuse of morphine, but thereafter he had no violations for the next eight years.
-Baffert came under intense scrutiny in 2013 after seven horses in his stables at Hollywood Park died between November 2, 2011, and March 14, 2013, all from sudden and later unexplained heart attacks.
-In that period, 36% of all cardiac related horse deaths in California were animals trained by Baffert.
-California's equine medical director found that Baffert's horses were routinely given Thyro-L, or thyroxine, a thyroid hormone, that could cause heart problems during exercise, but concluded the medication, which Baffert said he had been using routinely for the previous five years, did not cause the heart attacks.
+His first suspension was in 1977 for misuse of morphine, but thereafter he had no violations for eight years.
+Baffert came under intense scrutiny in 2013 after seven horses in his stables at Hollywood Park died between November 2, 2011, and March 14, 2013, all from sudden and unexplained heart attacks.
+In that period, 36% of all cardiac-related horse deaths in California were animals trained by Baffert.
+California's equine medical director found that Baffert's horses were routinely given Thyro-L, or thyroxine, a thyroid hormone, that could cause heart problems during exercise, but concluded that the medication, which Baffert said he had been using routinely for five years, did not cause the heart attacks.
 No sanctions were issued against Baffert.

-One of his highest profile violations came to light In September 2019 The New York Times reported that Justify tested positive for the banned substance scopolamine after winning the Santa Anita Derby, a race the horse ran prior to winning the Triple Crown.
+One of his highest profile violations came to light In September 2019 The New York Times reported that Justify tested positive for the banned substance scopolamine after winning the Santa Anita Derby, a race the horse ran in prior to winning the Triple Crown.
 After extensive legal battles, in December 2023 a judge ordered stewards of the California Horse Racing Board to issue a new ruling which would effectively disqualify Justify from that win.